joncarlmatthews/handmade/README.md

 ### Code Structure

-There are three distinct parts to the code.
+There are two distinct parts to the code.

 1. The Platform Layer (handles the creation of the window, loading assets etc)
 2. The Game Layer (handles the platform agnositc game engine and gameplay code)
-3. Startup Library (Provided shared utilities and definitions)

-Each distinct part is a separate Visual Studio [project](https://learn.microsoft.com/en-us/visualstudio/ide/solutions-and-projects-in-visual-studio?view=vs-2022#solutions).
+Each part is a separate Visual Studio [project](https://learn.microsoft.com/en-us/visualstudio/ide/solutions-and-projects-in-visual-studio?view=vs-2022#solutions).
 All three projects are held within a single [solution](https://learn.microsoft.com/en-us/visualstudio/ide/solutions-and-projects-in-visual-studio?view=vs-2022#projects).

-The solution's build order is: `Startup` > `Game` > `Platform`, as `Platform` depends on both `Game` and `Startup` and `Game` depends on `Startup`.
+The solution's build order is: `Game` > `Platform`, as `Platform` depends on `Game` being compiled.

-Building the solution compiles all three projects automatically, in the order defined above.
-The platform layer, game layer and startup library are all built into the same build directory (`build/<platform>/<arch>/<buildmode>/`).
-The platform code is built as an executable, the game layer is built as a [dynamic link library](https://learn.microsoft.com/en-us/troubleshoot/windows-client/deployment/dynamic-link-library) (.dll) and the startup library is built as a [static library](https://en.wikipedia.org/wiki/Static_library) (.lib)
+Building the solution compiles both projects automatically, in the order defined above.
+The platform layer and game layer are built into the same build directory (`build/<platform>/<arch>/<buildmode>/`).
+The platform code is built as an executable, the game layer is built as a [dynamic link library](https://learn.microsoft.com/en-us/troubleshoot/windows-client/deployment/dynamic-link-library) (.dll)

 #### Platform Layer